core-wg/oscore/draft-ietf-core-object-security.md

 11. (Optional) In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

-An error condition occuring while processing a response in an observation does not cancel the observation.
+An error condition occurring while processing a response in an observation does not cancel the observation.
 A client MUST NOT react to failure in step 7 by re-registering the observation immediately.

 # Web Linking